 Sacraments of the Catholic Church

-If you like to have your child baptised, please complete the baptism application form which can be obtained by downloading it here, or contacting the parish office.
+If you like to have your child baptised, please complete the baptism application form which can be obtained here or by contacting the parish office.

 In our parish, Confirmation for young people (those of secondary school age) takes place every other year, and the Sacrament is administered at the Cathedral, the mother church of our diocese.
-The next Confirmation programme will begin in the autumn term of 2019, for Confirmations in Summer 2020.
+Dates for the Confirmation programme are advertised in the parish newsletter.

 Adults who have been baptised as Catholics but who, for whatever reason, have not received the Sacrament of Confirmation, should speak to the Parish Priest.